 Before undertaking any development project, the most important decision to make is how to approach the project as a team.
 Making this decision can get heated due to the two major development methodologies at play.
-In simple terms, a development methodology determines how the actual work of development is organized and acted on.
+In simple terms, a development methodology determines how the actual tasks of a project are organized and acted on.

-Both the Waterfall and the Agile methodologies carry their own set of advantages and disadvantages.
+Both the agile and waterfall methodologies carry their own set of advantages and disadvantages.
 Overall, both can be beneficial to a software development team.
 Which one to choose is highly dependent on the project type and circumstances.

-The Waterfall approach to software development is highly sequential and can be broken down into seven distinct phases.
-There is a set line of phases, each following the other, that need to be completed one by one.
+The waterfall approach to software development is highly sequential and can be broken down into seven distinct phases.
+There is a set line of phases, each following the other, that needs to be completed one by one.
 Phase two cannot be started until step one has been completed.

-- Construction/Coding: This is the core work of any software development project; after all, it’s the ‘development’ aspect of the project.
-The stage involves coding each individual unit of the software and testing it along the way, as well as integrating units according to the software architecture from the design phase.
+- Construction & Coding: This stage involves coding each unit of the software and testing it along the way, as well as integrating units according to the software architecture from the design phase.

 Benefits of the Waterfall Methodology

-- Clear Framework: There is a clear understanding of the project timeline and deliverables before the project actually begins.
+- Clear framework: There is a clear understanding of the project timeline and deliverables before the project begins.
 The full scope of the project is agreed upon by the development team and their customers in advance.
-This also typically translates into a more carefully designed piece of software.

 - Documentation: Each phase of the process is documented in detail to eliminate any misunderstandings or shortcuts.

-- Flexible Team: It does not always take all of a development team’s time and attention.
+- Shared load: It does not always take all of a development team’s time and attention.
 Depending on the phase, individual team members can focus on other aspects of their work.
-This essentially allows a more flexible (though less focused) development team.

-- Lack of Customer Involvement: While a hands-off approach may work for some end users, it doesn’t always work.
+- Less customer involvement: A hands-off approach is not suitable for every type of product.
 Some customers will want more involvement as the project proceeds.
-If there isn’t a framework for that involvement, the Waterfall approach could lead to frustration on both ends.
+If there isn’t a framework for that involvement, the waterfall approach could lead to frustration on both ends.

-- Changes are Difficult: The whole point of the Waterfall methodology is that it follows clear steps and a set timeframe.
-Once these elements in place, it can be difficult to make changes once the development team encounters a roadblock.
+- Changes can be difficult: The whole point of the waterfall methodology is that it follows clear steps and a set timeframe.
+Once these elements are in place, it can be difficult to make changes once the development team encounters a roadblock.
 Adaptability is a crucial part of software development to consider, particularly since it can be hard for customers to have a full grasp of the project before it begins.
-Wireframe or no wireframe, customers cannot always visualize a piece of software before it is implemented.

-- Last-minute Testing: Again, one of the drawbacks of Waterfall vs. Agile is that it is not time bound.
+- Last-minute testing: Again, one of the drawbacks of waterfall vs. agile is that it is not time-bound.
 While this can often make for an effective project, more often than not development projects start to run behind schedule.
 For the coding phase, the problem is often stated as “The first 90 percent of the code accounts for the first 90 percent of the development time.
 The remaining 10 percent of the code accounts for the other 90 percent of the development time.”
-The final testing phase consequently gets rushed, which can lead to very buggy code.
+The final testing phase consequently gets rushed, which could lead to very buggy code.

-The major differences between Agile vs. Waterfall might be summarized by saying that the waterfall approach values planning ahead, while the agile approach values adaptability and involvement.
+The major difference between agile vs. waterfall might be summarized by saying that the waterfall approach values planning ahead, while the agile approach values adaptability and involvement.

 The agile methodology has two core elements: teamwork and time.
-Instead of creating a timeline for one large software development project, Agile breaks the project into individual deliverable pieces.
-These ‘time-boxed’ phases are called ‘sprints’, and lasts just a few weeks.
+Instead of creating a timeline for one large software development project, agile breaks the project into individual deliverable pieces.
+These ‘time-boxed’ phases are called ‘sprints and last just a few weeks.
 Once each sprint is completed, the feedback from the previous phase is used to plan the next one.
-This is the major difference between Agile vs. Waterfall – and the major advantage that Agile offers to developers and team managers alike.

 Core Principles of Agile Development